 If your cargo is not properly packed, then it may simply be unsafe to be transported by air.
 This is especially the case for hazardous chemicals and dangerous goods.
 Packing instructions for dangerous goods typically require United Nations performance-tested specification packaging (if not shipped in Limited Quantities).

 If you fail to pack properly, the consequences if a consignment is delivered by air can be dire.

-In 2014, for example, it was discovered that three undeclared packages of aircraft paint was being shipped on a FedEx aircraft by Texas-based company Aeroplus Interiors.
+In 2014, for example, it was discovered that three undeclared packages of aircraft paint were being shipped on a FedEx aircraft by Texas-based company Aeroplus Interiors.
 That paint started to leak, thereby creating a significant risk to safety as a hazardous material.

 The U.S. Federal Aviation Administration alleged that the contents were not labelled or packed according to hazardous materials regulations, and the company faced a $57,400 fine.
 The packages were said not to be proper for shipping and did not adequately protect against releasing the hazardous material.

-Below, we’ll outline a case study of how inadequate packaging of lithium batteries in particular can lead to tragic results.
+Below, we’ll outline a case study of how inadequate packaging of lithium batteries, in particular, can lead to tragic results.